Wait-Free SPSC Queues in Java

 Picture a high-frequency trading system.
 On one side, you have an exchange gateway decoding market data from the network.
 On the other side, a trading strategy analyzing ticks and placing orders.
 The architecture might look roughly like this:

-The gateway is a single producer: it decodes packets from the NIC and emits normalized ticks.
+The gateway is a single producer: it decodes packets from the NIC (Network Interface Card) and emits normalized ticks.
 The strategy is a single consumer: it reads those ticks, updates internal state, and fires orders.
 No other thread writes into this particular path, and no other thread consumes directly from it.
-This is perfect SPSC.
+This is perfect SPSC—the ideal scenario for wait-free coordination.

 The naive solution?
 Slap a synchronized on everything and call it a day: